 Using Naturally Fermented Foods for Colds and Flu

 You can buy cultures to get started online, and you may be able to find them from friends (kefir grains and kombucha scobys may multiply when you brew).
 There are also online culture swap groups.
-I am an affiliate for Kombucha Kamp (link above), and I trust them to provide a quality product.
-Many vegetable ferments can be started with just some salt, salt water, or salt and whey.
-(Think sauerkraut.)

 Which Probiotics are Best?